So now you are ready for your first solo trip and looking for travel tips!. You are in the right place.

-It is always best to exchange money at the border points if you are on a road trip or in the city center bureaus if you are flying.
-The rates are great but you should be careful of cons.
+It is always best to exchange money at the border points on a road trip or in the city center bureaus if you are flying.
+The rates are great, but you should be careful about the cons.
 If you have a travel debit card the better.

-If you will be staying in hostels, you will end up making so many friends.
-Also, the locals make good company as they will be willing to show you around.
+If you stay in hostels, you will make so many friends.
+Also, the locals make a good company as they will be willing to show you around.

 Always remember to take care of your belongings wherever you go.
 In trains and buses, not everyone is a passenger.
 I always use my backpack as a pillow while on trains, it is not very comfortable but at least my items are safe.

-If you are going to stay in a place for a while, buy a local Simcard and safe one or two emergency contacts.
+If you are going to stay in a place for a while, buy a local Simcard and save one or two emergency contacts.
 Inform someone where you are.
-But if you will be staying in hostels where there is Wi-Fi, it’s easy to make internet calls.
+But if you stay in hostels with Wi-Fi, it’s easy to make internet calls.
 E.g. Using WhatsApp

 Always keep yourself hydrated.
 Water is very important because chances are you will be exploring almost the whole day.
 And remember to drink bottled water only!

 Many people try to overlook travel insurance but it is very important.
 You may fall sick and require specialized treatment which costs a lot.
-A good insurance will take care of that if you have it.
+Good insurance will take care of that if you have it.

 Things to do if you run out money